chestNutLsj/my-cs-career/1-Theory/6-Network/Top-to-down/20-Application-layer.md

 To understand how these three classes of servers interact, suppose a DNS client wants to determine the IP address for the hostname `www.amazon.com`.
 1. To a first approximation, the following events will take place.
 The client first contacts one of the ==root servers, which returns IP addresses for TLD servers for the top-level domain `com`==.
 2. The client then contacts one of these TLD servers, which returns the IP address of an authoritative server for `amazon.com`.
-3. Finally, the client contacts one of the authoritative servers for amazon. com, which returns the IP address for the hostname `www.amazon.com`.
+3. Finally, the client contacts one of the authoritative servers for `amazon.com`, which returns the IP address for the hostname `www.amazon.com`.

+> 用户->根 DNS 服务器，获得顶级域名的IP->TLD 服务器，获得权威域名的IP->目的主机的IP

 > [! note] More about DNS hierarchy
 > - **Root DNS servers**.
 There are more than 1000 root servers instances scattered all over the world, as shown in Figure 2.18.
 These root servers are copies of 13 different root servers, managed by 12 different organizations, and coordinated through the Internet Assigned Numbers Authority `[IANA 2020]`.
 The full list of root name servers, along with the organizations that manage them and their IP addresses can be found at `[Root Servers 2020]`. ==Root name servers provide the IP addresses of the TLD servers==.